 Have a hug tally board.
-If you need them, record reminders in your digital calendar.
-Make it a point to always hug your special someone as soon as you see him or her.
-If physical touch does not come easily to you, you can still make it a habit if you want to.
+If needed, record reminders in your digital calendar.
+Make a point to always hug your special someone as soon as you see him or her.
+Even if physical touch does not come easily to you, you can still make it a habit if desired.
 Do what you need to do to make sure your Physical Touch sweetie has a full love tank! ~ smile~

 How have you used physical touch to communicate love to your family, friends, and relationships?(Originally published Aug 7, 2013)